Mullgate

 https://am.i.mullvad.net/json

-Editing exposure after setup
+Editing access and exposure after setup

 Inspect the current posture